raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Example decomposition
 ---

 Does your idea require a drawing to appear on the screen based on data in a text file?
-If so, you can break this problem down into the following parts:
+If so, you can break this problem down in the following way:

 1. Write the code for drawing a shape or loading an image
 2. Make the image appear in the centre of the screen to test it